polyformproject/license-development/template.erb.md

 ## Fair Use

 You may have "fair use" rights for the software under the law.
 These terms do not limit them.

-<% if smallbusiness %>
-## Small Business

-Use of the software for the benefit of your company is use for a permitted purpose if your company has fewer than 100 total individuals working as employees and independent contractors, and less than 1,000,000 USD (2019) total revenue in the prior tax year.
-Adjust this revenue threshold for inflation according to the United States Bureau of Labor Statistics' consumer price index for all urban consumers, U.S. city average, for all items, not seasonally adjusted, with 1982–1984=100 reference base.
-<% end %>

-<% if internaluse %>
-## Internal Business Use

-Use of the software for the internal business operations of you and your company is use for a permitted purpose.
-<% end %>

-<% if freetrial %>
-## Free Trial

-Use to evaluate whether the software suits a particular application for less than 30 consecutive calendar days, on behalf of you or your company, is use for a permitted purpose.
-<% end %>

 ## No Other Rights